mrzeszewski/web-mapping-workshop/README.md

 - learn more about Mapbox through [official workshops on GitHUb](https://github.com/mapbox/workshops)
 - there is an excellent [new workshop available](https://github.com/vakila/mapbox-concatenate-workshop) by [Anjana Vakil](https://twitter.com/AnjanaVakil).
 There is some great stuff there - see the scrollyteller template for creating story maps!
 - Mapbox is nice but it has some limitations and a limited support in online Open Source GIS community (in other words - there are not many people willing to answer your question on Stack Overflow!).
 Explore other mapping libraries like [Leaflet]() or [OpenLayers]()

+Contact me if you have any questions - I wll be more than happy to help you with your mapping project.